-The Board of Directors recommends the election of an Alternate Corporate Auditor to assume the office of Corporate Auditor in the event of vacancy.
+The Board of Directors recommends the election of an Alternate Corporate Auditor to assume the office of Corporate Auditor in case the number of Corporate Auditors falls below the number stipulated in relevant law and regulation or in case the number of Outside Corporate Auditors becomes less than half of the number of Corporate Auditors.
 Prior agreement of the Board of Corporate Auditors has been obtained regarding the submission of this proposal.

-The Board of Directors recommends that the following candidate be elected Alternate Corporate Auditor:
+The Board of Directors recommends that the following candidate be elected Alternate Corporate Auditor.

-The candidate meets the requirements for Outside Corporate Auditor as stipulated in relevant law and regulation.
+Candidate Mr. Koji Kobayashi meets the requirements for Outside Corporate Auditor as stipulated in relevant law and regulation.